 Black Angel, directed by Roger Christian

 Another film from the past that’s charted an awkward course into the present, Roger Christian’s 1980 short film Black Angel was originally given a limited release as the opening act to The Empire Strikes Back in a handful of countries.
-But even given its relative obscurity, the movie had achieved something of an influential status for its approach to fantasy.
-Like Dark Souls, the world of Black Angel seems to churm with a surging dread while at the same time be capable of producing vistas of uncommon beauty.
+But even given its relative obscurity, its approach to fantasy was influential.
+Like Dark Souls, the world of Black Angel seems to churn with a surging dread while at the same time being capable of producing vistas of uncommon beauty.

 Christian was art director on Alien and Star Wars Episode IV: A New Hope prior to making his directorial debut with Black Angel, and his short film is at its most compelling on a visual level.
 Shot entirely amongst Scotland’s craggy hills and broken castles, the movie achieves an iconic look given its obviously modest ambitions.
 It’s also fascinating to see how Christian’s contributions to the some of the best 'used-future' science fiction designs also surface in a medieval setting.
 The entire film is available above, including an introduction from Christian himself.

-Patrick currently works as web editor for Hinterland Studios, which is making The Long Dark.
-For more installments of ‘If you like...’, check out his recommendations for Elite: Dangerous, Metal Gear Solid 5, The Witcher, Mass Effect, Skyrim, and Deus Ex fans.
+Patrick currently works for Hinterland Studios, which is making The Long Dark.
+For more installments of ‘If you like...’, check out his recommendations for Elite: Dangerous (opens in new tab), Metal Gear Solid 5 (opens in new tab), The Witcher, Mass Effect, Skyrim, and Deus Ex.